schaueho/schaueho/README.md

 ### No source code repositories

-I have or had several code repositories published here but I plan to take them all down.
-I will eventually make them available elsewhere, to be linked from my homepage.
+I had several code repositories published here but I took them all down.
+You'll find them elsewhere, linked from my homepage.
 This is partially related to co-pilot being a thing trained on public code repositories, but mostly because I am not a fan of monopolies.
-Especially for free software, diversity is important, especially when it comes to platforms and tools.
+For free software, diversity is important, especially when it comes to platforms and tools.